Cespedes thrives in return, Mets beat Yankees 7-5

 Noah Syndergaard (6-1) lasted five innings in his second start back from the disabled list.
 He held the Yankees to one run on eight hits, but his velocity appeared to dip in the last two innings.

 During the fifth, manager Mickey Callaway and a trainer visited the right-hander on the mound but kept him in the game.
-Following a discussion with pitching coach Dave Eiland and Callaway, Syndergaard finished the innings before exiting the game.
+Following a discussion with pitching coach Dave Eiland and Callaway, Syndergaard came out of the game.

 Then things became treacherous for the Mets, who held the Yankees to a third-inning sacrifice fly by Giancarlo Stanton before wobbling to the finish.